NixOS/nix/maintainers/README.md

 The team uses a [GitHub project board](https://github.com/orgs/NixOS/projects/19/views/1) for tracking its work.

-Issues on the board progress through the following states:
+Items on the board progress through the following states:

 - No Status